This is interview was published in 2015

-Modupe Macaulay is the founder of Capital Square, a co-working space for entrepreneurs situated in the Lekki area of Lagos.
-The Computer Science grad, turned Copywriter, turned Manager spent some time with Techpoint over the past week to chat about her inspiration and aspirations for Capital Square.
+Modupe Macaulay is the founder of Capital Square, an industry-agnostic co-working space for entrepreneurs (techie and non-techie alike) situated in the Lekki area of Lagos Island.
+The computer science grad, turned Copywriter, turned Manager spent some time with Techpoint over the past week to chat about her inspiration and aspirations for Capital Square.

 Can we know a little about your educational and professional background?

 Back here I was still looking for a job.
-The obvious things were there like banks but I didn’t apply to a single bank.
+The obvious options — like banks — were there but I didn’t apply to a single bank.
 Then all my friends from CU and everywhere were all looking at audit firms like KPMG.
 I did a 6-month internship with KPMG when I was in school, those were probably the last 6 months of my life.
-It’s not like I was bad at it, I just didn’t enjoy it because it wasn’t something I wanted to see myself doing.
+It’s not like I was bad at it, I just didn’t enjoy it because it wasn’t something I saw myself doing.
 I ended up applying to KPMG again, I think out of desperation.
-Then I went for the interview and sabottaged it myself.
+Then I went for the interview and sabotaged it myself.

 So you studied Computer Science at Covenant University.
 How did you end up in advertising?